rkturtles/linkedin-extractor/README.md

 To Install:

-1) Download this gist as a zip (click on button to download as zip).
+1) Download as a zip (click on button to download as zip).

 2) Extract the zip.